phip1611/dd-systems-meetup-website/README.md

-# DD Systems Meetup Website (Hosted via GitHub Pages)
+# DD Systems Meetup Website

 This repository hosts the content of the systems meetup website.
 The website is basically just a single HTML file with some bootstrap CSS.